-Stage Key documents and stakeholder involvement 1) Pre-application stage The applicant takes full responsibility at this stage - The proposed development has to be fully scoped and refined before submission to Planning Inspectorate.
+Stage Key documents and stakeholder involvement I. Pre-application stage The applicant takes full responsibility at this stage - The proposed development has to be fully scoped and refined before submission to Planning Inspectorate.
 The pre-application stage requires formal consultation with statutory bodies, the local authority and community.
-Provide comments on applicant's draft Statement of Community Consultation (SoCC) Respond to developer consultation about the scheme Discuss with developer about \$106 agreements and requirements Commence work on Local Impact Report (LIR) and SOCG Consider joint working arrangements with other authorities Agree terms of any planning performance agreement with developer.
-2) Acceptance stage The Planning Inspectorate will take centre stage at this point.
+Provide comments on applicant's draft Statement of Community Consultation (SoCC) Respond to developer consultation about the scheme Discuss with developer about \$106 agreements and requirements Commence work on Local Impact Report (LIR) and Statements of Common Ground (SoCG) Consider joint working arrangements with other authorities Agree terms of any planning performance agreement with developer.
+2. Acceptance stage The Planning Inspectorate will take centre stage at this point.
 The application is formally submitted to the Planning Inspectorate, who have 28 days to determine whether an application can proceed to Examination.
 If refused, the applicant has 6 weeks to challenge the decision.
-If accepted, documentation will be published on the Planning Inspectorate website and we will proceed to the pre-examination stage.
-14 day for local authority to submit adequacy of consultation representation 3) Pre-examination The applicant will publicise that application has been accepted by the Planning Inspectorate - They will explain how and when parties can get involved in the Examination process.
-An Inspector will be appointed and preliminary meetings take place.
-WODC will be required to respond to the invitation to the preliminary meeting as the host authority WODC will consider the draft Examination timetable and provide comments if necessary Attend preliminary meeting Continue preparation of SOCG, LIR and written representations Prepare for Examination including engaging legal and specialist support Continue negotiations with developer Submit relevant representations 4) Examination 6 month Examination (Maximum) Submit LIR and SoCG and written representation early in Examination Attend and participate in hearings and accompanied site visits as necessary Submit signed planning obligation by deadline Respond to written questions and requests for further information Comment on other interested parties representations and submissions 5) Planning Inspectorate submit recommendation BEIS for final decision on whether to grant consent.
-6) Post decision Discharge of requirements and monitoring Enforcement 6 weeks for legal challenge Responding to notifications - non material and material change applications
+If accepted, documentation will be published on the Planning Inspectorate website and we will proceed to the pre-examination stage 14 day for local authority to submit adequacy of consultation representation 3.
+Pre-examination The applicant will publicise that application has been accepted by the Planning Inspectorate - They will explain how and when parties can get involved WODC will be required to respond to the invitation to the preliminary meeting as the host authority Consider the draft Examination timetable and provide comments if necessary Attend preliminary meeting Continue preparation of SoCG, LIR and written representations